Humira side effects and how to avoid them

 You take your dose of Humira by injecting it under your skin as a subcutaneous injection, using either a prefilled syringe or an injectable pen.
 Don’t try to inject Humira yourself until you’ve been shown how to inject it and you’re confident you understand how to do it properly.

-If you are being treated with Humira and you need to travel, it can be stored at room temperature, up to a maximum of 77°F (25°C), for up to 14 days (whilst protected from light).
+If you are being treated with Humira and you need to travel, it can be stored at room temperature, up to a maximum of 77°F (25°C), for up to 14 days (while protected from light).

 Side effects of Humira